alberon/awe/docs/assets.rst

 .. warning::

-    The ``build/`` directory **should not** be an existing directory -- anything inside will be deleted.
+    The ``build/`` directory **should not** be an existing directory -- anything inside it will be deleted.

 .. tip::

-    The ``src/`` directory can be outside the document root if you prefer.
-The suggested directory layout for Laravel 5 is:
+    The ``src/`` directory can be outside the document root if you prefer. e.g. The recommended directory layout for `Laravel <http://laravel.com/>`_ 5 is:

     .. code-block:: yaml

         ASSETS:

             default:
-                src:          resources/assets/
+                src:          resources/assets/    # app/assets/ in Laravel 4
                 dest:         public/assets/

-    And for Laravel 4, use ``app/assets/`` as the source directory.
+    Be aware that the original source code will still be made public (in the source maps), so this is not a way to hide it.

 ----------------------------------------